 (F, S, SUM) Presents the fundamentals of accounting theory, introduction to accounting concepts, principles and terminology.
 Emphasis will be placed on financial accounting beginning with sole proprietorships and ending with corporations.
 Students should be prepared to use basic mathematics and basic algebra with accuracy and reasonable speed.
-Prerequisite: ENGL 1013 and MATH 0103 or higher (excluding MATH 1313) or appropriate math placement score.
+Prerequisite: A grade of 'C' or higher in ENGL 1013 and a grade of 'C' or higher in MATH 0103 or higher (excluding MATH 1313), or appropriate math placement score.
+Also, prerequisite/corequisite: CISQ 1103.